mavegaf/sunset_ui/README.md

 npm run dev
 ```

 The app will be available at `http://localhost:5173`.
+If you need to change the port, don’t forget to update the CORS settings in https://github.com/mavegaf/sunset_api/blob/trunk/config/initializers/cors.rb#L10

 > ⚠️ Requires a backend running on `http://localhost:3000`.